Skip to Content

 Golden to Banff

-Next head to serene Emerald Lake, which reflects the image of surrounding mountain peaks onto its turquoise coloured surface.
+Next head to serene Emerald Lake, which reflects the image of surrounding mountain peaks onto its turquoise-coloured surface.
 Stop to check out the Natural Bridge afterwards.

-Yoho National Park directly borders Banff National Park, so you can seamlessly continue on with your Canadian Rockies explorations.
+Yoho National Park directly borders Banff National Park, so you can seamlessly continue with your Canadian Rockies explorations.

 View from Banff gondola window showing other gondola car ascending mountain, with views of forest and Banff town below, with Cascade Mountain in background